Holuphilix/17-Terraform-EC2-KeyPair/README.md

 This project provided hands-on experience with Terraform for provisioning AWS EC2 instances.
 You learned how to configure EC2 instances with key pairs, security groups, and user data, as well as how to automate the process of deploying infrastructure in AWS.

-Great job on completing your Terraform project!
-Now, let’s push it to your GitHub repository.
+## Now, let’s push it to your GitHub repository.
 Follow these steps:

 ### **1️⃣ Initialize a Git Repository**
 Navigate to your project directory in the terminal and run: